tjungbauer/odf-gitops/setup-openshift-data-foundation/README.md

   ## Description

-  Deploys Cluster Branding such as custom Login Page or Logo etc.

 This "wrapper" Helm Chart is used to deploy and configure OpenShift Data Foundation using a GitOps approach.
 It mainly uses the Chart [openshift-data-foundation](https://github.com/tjungbauer/helm-charts/tree/main/charts/openshift-data-foundation) which takes care to